mahdi-darvish/Comparative-Analysis-of-ConvNet-Architecture-on-Bird-Species-Dataset/README.md

 The first important difference that has become a de facto standard is the use of a large number of small filters.
 Specifically, filters with the size 3×3 and 1×1 with the stride of one, different from the large sized filters in LeNet-5 and the smaller but still relatively large filters and large stride of four in AlexNet.

-Max pooling layers are used after most, but not all, convolutional layers, learning from the example in AlexNet, yet all pooling is performed with the size 2×2 and the same stride, that too has become a de facto standard.
-Specifically, the VGG networks use examples of two, three, and even four convolutional layers stacked together before a max pooling layer is used.
-The rationale was that stacked convolutional layers with smaller filters approximate the effect of one convolutional layer with a larger sized filter, e.g. three stacked convolutional layers with 3×3 filters approximates one convolutional layer with a 7×7 filter.
+Max pooling layers are used after most, but not all, convolutional layers, learning from the example in AlexNet, yet all pooling is performed with the size 2×2 and the same stride, that too has become a de-facto standard.
+Specifically, the VGG networks use examples of two, three, and even four convolutional layers stacked together before a max-pooling layer is used.
+The rationale was that stacked convolutional layers with smaller filters approximate the effect of one convolutional layer with a larger sized filter, e.g., three stacked convolutional layers with 3×3 filters approximate one convolutional layer with a 7×7 filter.

 Another important difference is the very large number of filters used.
-The number of filters increases with the depth of the model, although starts at a relatively large number of 64 and increases through 128, 256, and 512 filters at the end of the feature extraction part of the model.
+The number of filters increases with the depth of the model, although it starts at a relatively large number of 64 and increases through 128, 256, and 512 filters at the end of the feature extraction part of the model.

 A number of variants of the architecture were developed and evaluated, although two are referred to most commonly given their performance and depth.
-They are named for the number of layers: they are the VGG-16 and the VGG-19 for 16 and 19 learned layers respectively.
+They are named for the number of layers: they are the VGG-16 and the VGG-19 for 16 and 19 learned layers, respectively.

-Below is a table taken from the paper; note the two far right columns indicating the configuration (number of filters) used in the VGG-16 and VGG-19 versions of the architecture.
+Below is a table is taken from the paper; note the two far right columns indicating the configuration (number of filters) used in the VGG-16 and VGG-19 versions of the architecture.

 <figure class="image">
   <img src="/images/vgg.png" alt="Architecture of the VGG Convolutional Neural Network (taken from the 2014 paper).">
   <figcaption>Architecture of the AlexNet Convolutional Neural Network</figcaption>
 </figure>

-The design decisions in the VGG models have become the starting point for simple and direct use of convolutional neural networks in general.
+The design decisions in the VGG models have become the starting point for the simple and direct use of convolutional neural networks in general.

 Finally, the VGG work was among the first to release the valuable model weights under a permissive license that led to a trend among deep learning computer vision researchers.
 This, in turn, has led to the heavy use of pre-trained models like VGG in transfer learning as a starting point on new computer vision tasks.